vasil-sarandev/Knowledge-base/misc/study-plan.md

 Goal: Understand how to deploy, scale, and manage infra across environments

+1. DevOps
-1. Kubernetes
+2. Kubernetes
-2. AWS
+3. AWS
-3. Terraform
+4. Terraform

 Maybe build something small when you're done with those.